Exploring search space trees using an adapted version of Monte Carlo tree search for combinatorial optimization problems: Computational results

 \section{Computational results}

-\blue{The proposed Monte Carlo tree search algorithm was extensively tested on two different case studies, requiring more than 250 CPU-hours to run all the tests.
-In this section, we will answer three questions for each of the two case studies: (1) What is the impact of varying the algorithm's parameters?
-(2) How does the performance of the algorithm compare with other algorithms?
-(3) Is the proposed algorithm able to improve the heuristic simulation policy as was claimed earlier?
-The results for the two case studies will be discussed in two different subsections.}
+The proposed Monte Carlo tree search algorithm was extensively tested on two different case studies, requiring approximately 1,050 CPU-hours to run all the tests.
+In this section, we will consider five research questions: (1) What is the impact of varying the algorithm's parameters?
+(2) How does the performance of the algorithm compare with state-of-the-art algorithms?
+(3) Is the proposed algorithm able to improve the heuristic simulation policy?
+(4) What is the impact of the different components of the algorithm?
+(5) How do different selection policies affect the performance of the algorithm?
+We will answer all five questions for the first case study, but for the second case study we limit ourselves to the first four questions to limit the length of the paper.
+The results for the two case studies will be discussed in two different subsections.

-\blue{All experiments were performed on an Intel i7-8550U CPU with a base clock rate of 1.8 GHz.
-The code for our algorithms is available online at \\ \textit{https://github.com/JorikJooken/MCTSQuayCraneSchedulingNonCrossingConstraints} and \\ \textit{https://github.com/JorikJooken/MCTS01Knapsack} and was written in C++.}